-The deadline for Rhodes students to apply for the 2020 fellowship has passed.
+The deadline to apply for the 2020 fellowship has passed.
 Information regarding 2021 summer fellowship will be available in January 2021.

 Are you passionate about issues of educational equity and justice?
 Are you interested in working with local organizations, other students, and the Educational Studies Program at Rhodes this summer?
 Do you want to support curricular, pedagogical, and socially just transformations of our local educational landscape?
 If so, consider applying to the Urban Education Summer Fellowship!